mandelsoft/landscaper/docs/usage/Blueprints.md

 # Blueprints

-Blueprints describe the steps that are necessary to deploy a component/application.
-These steps can consist of deploy items or other blueprints which are assembled using installation templates.
+A Blueprint is a parameterized description of how to deploy a specific component.

+The description follows the kubernetes operator approach:

+The task of a Blueprint is to provide deployitem descriptions based on its input and outputs based on the input and the state of the deployment.

+The rendered deployitems are then handled by independent kubernetes operators, which perform the real deployment tasks.
+This way, the Blueprint does not execute deployment actions, but provides the target state of formally described deployitems.
+The actions described by the Blueprint itself are therefore restricted to YAML-based manifest rendering.
+These actions are described by [template executions](./Templating.md).

-A Blueprint is a filesystem that contains the blueprint definition at `/blueprint.yaml`.
-Other additional files can be added optionally.
+A Blueprint is a filesystem structure that contains the blueprint definition at `/blueprint.yaml`.
+Any other additional file can be referred to in the blueprint.yaml for JSON schema definitions and templates.

 Every Blueprint must have a corresponding component descriptor that is used to reference the Blueprint and define its the dependencies.